BecksHookham/Tech_Interviews.md/workshop_questions.md

 1. **Best Practices**: What practices do you follow to ensure your code is clean and maintainable before submitting it for review?
 2. **OOP**:Explain the four pillars of Object-Oriented Programming with examples.
-3. **Debugging**:Can you walk me through a specific instance where you encountered a challenging bug in your code?
+3. **Debugging**: Can you walk me through a specific instance where you encountered a challenging bug in your code?
 How did you identify the root cause, and what steps did you take to fix it?
-4. **Data Structures**:Can you explain the differences between arrays and linked lists?
+4. **Data Structures**: Can you explain the differences between arrays and linked lists?
 What are the advantages and disadvantages of each?
 5. **Docker**:Explain the difference between a Docker container and a virtual machine.